marcutudor79/rear_sensor_array/README.md

 # rear_sensor_array

-This code runs on bare metal raspi pico
+This code runs on bare metal Raspi Pico

-What it is supposed to do:
+## What it is supposed to do:

-Read data from MPU6050 module
+Read data from 2 potentiometers, the suspension position sensors on the coilovers of the car.
-Normalise it from raw to m/s^2

-Read data from 2 potentiometers
+Read data from the accelerometer of the ACC8700 from Gravitech via i2c protocol.

-(maybe normalise it, idk)
+Read date from the magnetometer of the ACC8700 from Gravitech via i2c protocol.

+Normalise data in order to become readable by the user.

-Send data via CAN
+Send the data via the CAN bus by using PIO inside the Raspi Pico

-What it currently does:
-Read data from MPU6050 module (4g sensitivity) Normalise it to m/s^2
-Sends it via USB